HKU-MedAI/FLEX/README.md

    git clone https://github.com/HKU-MedAI/FLEX
    cd FLEX
    ```

-2. Create and activate a virtual environment and install the dependencies:
+2. Create and activate a virtual environment, and install the dependencies:
    ```bash
    conda env create -f environment.yml conda activate flex
    ```

+### Install Time
+- Fresh installation with conda environment creation: ~10-15 minutes on a normal desktop computer
+- Installation of additional dependencies: ~5 minutes
+- Download of pretrained models (optional): ~10-20 minutes depending on internet speed

+## Instructions for Use

-## Data Preparation
+### Data Preparation

-### Directory Structure

 Prepare your data in the following structure:
 ```